probmods/webppl/README.md

 #### Javascript functions and libraries

 Any regular Javascript code within a package is made available in WebPPL as a global variable.
-The name of the variable is derived from the package name by replacing all occurrences of `-` with `_`.
+The global variable takes the same name as the package except when the package name includes one or more `-` characters.
+In such cases the name of the global variable is obtained by converting the package name to camelCase.

 For example, if the package `my-package` contains this file: